BigdogManLuo/DSPLibrary/README.md

 Please refer to the code comments and documentation for more information on how to use our library in your projects.

+## Author
+- Algorithm on C/C++ and MATLAB: Chuanqing Pu
+- Implement on Micro-Controller: [Jiang Chen](https://github.com/Chen-JIANG-HHH) and Chuanqing Pu
+- Hardware Design: Xide Li

-## Maintainers
+## Acknowledgement
-I would like to acknowledge my dear teammates  Xide Li and [Jiang Chen](https://github.com/Chen-JIANG-HHH) for their great contribution to the development of this digital signal processing toolbox.
+Thanks to my dear teammates  Xide Li and [Jiang Chen](https://github.com/Chen-JIANG-HHH) for their great contribution to the development of this digital signal processing toolbox.
 Xide Li provided hardware support, while Jiang Chen worked on the implementation of these toolkits on the DSP controller.

 ## License
 ![](https://img.shields.io/badge/license-MIT-blue)